The Waterfall Methodology for Software Development Project Management

 1. Simple and Easy to Understand: The linear approach makes the process straightforward, which is particularly beneficial for new team members or when working with clients who prefer a clear, structured approach.

-2. Well-Defined Stages: Each phase has specific deliverables and a review process.
-This makes in easier to understand the requirements of the concerned phase.
+2. Well-Defined Stages: Each phase has specific deliverables and a review process, making its requirements easier to understand.

-3. Emphasis on Documentation: Due to the structured nature of the methodology, it requires thorough documentation at each stage.
+3. Emphasis on Documentation: The methodology’s structured nature requires thorough documentation at each stage.
 This can be useful for maintaining a clear record of the project’s progress and for future reference.

 4. Easy to Manage: Since each phase must be completed before the next begins, it’s easier to manage timelines, resources, and budgets.